Lapin0t/grothendieck-cern/english.md

 We now see our role in the following direction: to be ourselves an integral part of a process of transformations -- of ferments of transformations from one type of civilization to another -- which we can begin to develop right now.
-In this sense the problem of survival for us has been superseeded, it has become the problem of life, of the transformation of our lives in the immediate future; in such a way that on the one hand we are talking about ways of living and human relations that are worthy of being lived and, on the other hand are
+In this sense the problem of survival for us has been superseded, it has become the problem of life, of the transformation of our lives in the immediate future; in such a way that on the one hand we are talking about ways of living and human relations that are worthy of being lived and, on the other hand are